-Note that FTA generally considers a trunk line BRT with several branches to qualify as a single New Starts project as long as the other eligibility requirements listed in the definition above are met.
+Note that FTA generally considers a trunk line BRT with several branches to qualify as a single CIG project as long as the other eligibility requirements listed in the definition above are met.
 FTA works with project sponsors and considers such requests on a case-by-case basis.
 Note also that FTA does not specify in the definition above a particular number of intersections that must have signal priority or queue jump lanes as this will differ from project to project based on the characteristics of the corridor and alignment being contemplated.

-MAP-21 includes definitions that apply to all FTA grant programs including one outlining eligible capital project costs [5302(3)].
-Additionally, MAP-21 specifics that New Starts projects may include: "acquisition of real property, the initial acquisition of rolling stock for the system, the acquisition of rights-of-way, and relocation" [5309(b)(1)] as well as "interest and other financing costs of efficiently carrying out a part of the project within a reasonable time" [5309(k)(2)(D)(iii)].
+The law includes definitions that apply to all FTA grant programs including one outlining eligible capital project costs [Section 5302(4)].
+Additionally, the law specifies that New Starts projects may include: "acquisition of real property, the initial acquisition of rolling stock for the system, the acquisition of rights-of-way, and relocation" [Section 5309(b)(1)] as well as "interest and other financing costs of efficiently carrying out a part of the project within a reasonable time" [Section 5309(k)(2)(D)(iii)].